Anushika0304/aps.github.io/README.md

 **Design Technique:**
 Implementing skip lists involves maintaining multiple layers of linked lists with probabilistic skipping, which speeds up search operations.
 Each level acts as an express lane, reducing the average time complexity for search operations.🛤️

-**Complexity:**
+**Time & Space Complexity:**

-Time Complexity : Skip lists offer efficient average-case time complexities for search, insertion, and deletion operations, all being O(log n), where **n** is the number of elements in the list.
+* Time Complexity : Skip lists offer efficient average-case time complexities for search, insertion, and deletion operations, all being O(log n), where **n** is the number of elements in the list.

-Space Complexity : The space complexity of skip lists is O(n).
+* Space Complexity : The space complexity of skip lists is O(n).

-**Shortcomings and Scalability:** Skip lists require more memory compared to basic data structures due to their additional layers, which can limit their efficiency in memory-constrained environments.
-While they dynamically adjust to changes in data size and access patterns, their implementation complexity can pose challenges in distributed systems, requiring careful synchronization to maintain consistency and scalability.
-Despite their efficiency in average cases, skip lists may not be optimal for applications demanding strictly minimized memory usage or ultra-fast operations beyond logarithmic time complexity.

 *Code for sample implementation of [Skip List](all_codes/skip.cpp)*